michaelheyman/rust-pdx-schedule/README.md

 When the server is up and running, visit http://localhost:8080.

+For instructions how to run the Yew client, go [here](./client/README.md).

 ## Application Details

 This application is the back-end for a web-application that displays PSU schedule information.